alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 # Deploy a backing or routing service

-## Services and plans

 Many 12-factor applications rely on backing services such as a database, an email delivery service or a monitoring system.
 Routing services can be used to proxy and perform preprocessing on application requests such as caching, rate limiting or authentication.

 In Cloud Foundry, backing and routing services are referred to as 'services' and are available through the Cloud Foundry ``cf marketplace`` command.
 GOV.UK PaaS enables you to create a database service and bind it to your app.

-Currently, the following database services are available in the marketplace:
+The available database services are detailed below.

- - PostgreSQL
- - MySQL
- - MongoDB (currently only available on private beta)

-Each service in the marketplace can have multiple plans available with different characteristics.
-For example, there are different PostgreSQL plans which vary by availability, storage capacity and encryption.

-Users can also define their own external services that are not available in the marketplace by using [User-Provided Service Instances](/#user-provided-service-instance).

 ## PostgreSQL